 Presently there is research (patent pending) occurring in New Zealand to produce a prebiotic powder made from gold or green kiwi to support the growth of

 Additionally, the inventors have discovered that GoId3 gold kiwifruit powder influences the growth pattern of gut microflora, stimulating an increase in beneficial bacteria relative to harmful bacteria (see Example 3).
-Notably, the inventors have also observed a significant increase in the relative abundance of Faecalibacterhim prausnitzii in faecal samples of constipated patients treated with Gold3 gold kiwifruit powder (Examples 7 and 8).
-This increase in beneficial bacteria, including F. prausnitzii, has been confirmed by quantitative PCR analysis (Examples 9 and 10). (source)
+Notably, the inventors have also observed a significant increase in the relative abundance of Faecalibacterhim prausnitzii in faecal samples of constipated patients treated with Gold3 gold kiwifruit powder.
+This increase in beneficial bacteria, including F. prausnitzii, has been confirmed by quantitative PCR analysis. (source)

 That being the case, I think I will immediately start to recommend eating more kiwi fruit on a daily basis.
 It appears that the nutritional profile of kiwi is hugely in support of the microbiome, along with high amounts of vitamin C and E and anti-oxidants.